haglobah/manzanit0.github.io/_posts/2020-03-03-functional-principles.md

 HTTP, we're talking databases, logging, any kind of IO... you name it.
 It is then unavoidable to have functions that deal with these, hence being impure.
 But the same happens in object-oriented programming.
-At some point you have to persist the blog post, once you've written it.
-The important take here is to know when and how to isolate that impurity in order to keep the [domain][1] of the application pure, following the single responsability principle.
+At some point you have to persist the blog post, once you've written it. **The important take here is to know when and how to isolate that impurity in order to keep the [domain][1] of the application pure**, following the single responsability principle.

 ## Open/Closed Principle